 Accommodation provides specific individuals with the specific resources they need to work around specific barriers.
 Accommodation is directly related to disability.

-Accessibility is about learning how to identify and remove barriers to reduce the need for accommodations in the first place.
-When we design with greater access in mind, everybody wins, including disabled individuals.
+Accessibility is about identifying and removing barriers to minimize the need for accommodations in the first place.
+When we design with greater access in mind, everybody wins, including people with disabilities.